mimurrayy/COST-power-monitor/README.md

 # cost-power-monitor

 GUI for continuously monitoring the COST Reference Microplasma Jets power.
-We include a slightly modified version of python-ivi (https://github.com/python-ivi) with minor fixes and adjustments.
+We include a slightly modified version of python-ivi with minor fixes and adjustments as well as python-usbtmc (https://github.com/python-ivi).

 ## Install